remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker.md

 REMOTELABZ_PROXY_SSL_CERT="/opt/remotelabz-worker/config/certs/RemoteLabz-WebServer.crt"
 ```

+!!! warning
+    You need to use the same certification between your front and this worker.
+Don't forget to copy them and to change it automatically when your certificate expired.

-### Internet access (From Version 2.3.0 and after)
+### Internet access (From Version 2.3.0 and before 2.4.0)
-For testing the Internet access on RemoteLabz Version 2.3.0 and after, you have to enable the NAT with the command
+For testing the Internet access on RemoteLabz Version 2.3.0 to 2.4.0, you have to enable the NAT with the command
 ```bash
 sudo iptables -t nat -A POSTROUTING -o $ADM_INTERFACE -s $LAB_NETWORK -j MASQUERADE
 ```
+From version 2.4.0, this command is executed with the remotelabz-worker service.
+The admin network interface is used to nat the network because we assume the admin network is connected to Internet.
+For security reason, we recommand to use the data network to route and nat the data VM.
+So, your data network need to be connect to internet.

 In the next version (2.5.0), Internet connection will be configurable from the graphical interface and the NAT will be like that :
 ```bash